top of page

-Let's start with what is hoja santa?
-It is a large leaf that is used in Latin, Mexican and South American cooking but is relatively unknown outside the region.
-This herb is used as a wrap for slow cooked meats, or as a flavoring agent for salsas, moles and sauces.
-It has a unique deep flavor that adds a lot to any dish.
-Here is a great article on this herb.
+Let's start with what hoja santa is.
+It is a large leaf used in Latin, Mexican, and South American cooking but is relatively unknown outside the region.
+This herb is used as a wrap for slow-cooked meats or as a flavouring agent for salsas, moles, and sauces.
+It has a unique, deep flavour that adds a lot to any dish.
+Here is an excellent article on this herb.

-Black beans are usually cooked with tomatoes and dried chilies, but this recipe steps out of the ordinary.
-Here the beans are cooked in a thickened sauce of pumpkin seeds and hoja santa leaves giving a creamy rich sauce that is perfect with any taco.
+Black beans are usually cooked with tomatoes and dried chilies, but this recipe is unusual.
+Here, the beans are cooked in a thickened sauce of pumpkin seeds and hoja santa leaves, giving a creamy, rich sauce that is perfect with any taco.

 Diana Kennedy is the queen of Mexican cuisine.
-She has received both Mexico’s Order of the Aztec Eagle and membership in the Order of the British Empire, for her contribution to Mexican cuisine and the her work in the region.
-I have quite a few of her books, they are absolutely amazing and a must for anyone who really wants to deep dive into Mexican cuisine.
-This book is one that encompasses all the regions in Mexico and filled with exciting recipes just like this one.
+For her contribution to Mexican cuisine and her work in the region, she has received both Mexico’s Order of the Aztec Eagle and membership in the Order of the British Empire.
+I have quite a few of her books; they are absolutely amazing and a must for anyone who really wants to deep-dive into Mexican cuisine.
+This book encompasses all the regions in Mexico and is filled with exciting recipes, just like this one.

 Ingredients: